arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/get_api_endpoint.md

 **Note**: retrieving the array of all endpoints is allowed in the system database only.
 Calling this action in any other database will make the server return an error.

-@HINTS
-{% hint 'warning' %}
-This route should no longer be used.
-It is considered as deprecated from version 3.4 on.
-{% endhint %}

 @RESTRETURNCODES